-Otherwise known as a frequent flyer credit card, an air miles credit card can be a wise way to monetize your daily expenditure.
-Since you’re already spending that money, why not reward yourself for spending by using an air miles credit card?
+Air Miles credit cards, some of the most popular frequent flyer credit cards, can help you monetize your daily spending.
 This type of credit card typically caters to frequent travellers, but even infrequent travellers can enjoy the perks of earning points for a wide array of travel and non-travel-related benefits.

 Purchase interest rate

 Apply today and get 950 AIR MILES bonus miles.

 - Intro balance transfer rate: 1.99% for the first 9 months, 22.99% thereafter